maciek1839/kafka-producer-consumer/README.md

 In a queue, once a message is delivered, it's gone forever.
 To reprocess a message, you have to have a backup, like a batch layer, so that you can put it back into the queue.
 In comparison, a streaming broker uses a distributed log file, so consumers can move backward and forward within that file to re-process messages they've already received on command.

+---

+Kafka Streams is a client library for building real-time stream processing applications on top of Kafka topics.
+It allows for complex event processing, stateful transformations, and aggregations of data in motion.
+Kafka Streams operates on Kafka topics and provides a rich API for stream processing.

+Key Features:
+- Real-Time Stream Processing: Kafka Streams is designed to process data in real time.
+It allows you to consume, transform, and produce streams of data with low latency.
+- Stateful Processing: Kafka Streams supports stateful operations like windowing, aggregations, joins, and keeping track of state between messages (using local state stores).
+- Fault Tolerance: Kafka Streams provides fault tolerance by replicating the state to Kafka topics, ensuring that the state can be recovered if a stream processing instance fails.
+- Exactly Once Semantics (EOS): Kafka Streams ensures that messages are processed exactly once across failures, which guarantees no duplication or message loss during processing.
+- Distributed and Scalable: Kafka Streams applications are inherently distributed and scalable.
+You can add more processing nodes to handle higher loads.
+- Stream-Processing APIs: Kafka Streams provides APIs for common stream-processing tasks like: filter(), map(), flatMap(), groupBy(), reduce(), join(), and windowing.

+Kafka Streams Use Cases:
+- Real-time analytics: Aggregating logs, metrics, or data streams in real-time.
+- Event-driven applications: Processing events from Kafka topics in real-time (e.g., order processing, fraud detection).
+- ETL pipelines: Kafka Streams can perform transformations (ETL-like operations) on the data as it moves through Kafka topics.
+- Stateful operations: Applications that require maintaining state over time (e.g., counting occurrences of events, aggregating user data).

 <img src="docs/kafka-streams-api.png" width="900" height="200">

 - https://blog.iron.io/message-queue-vs-streaming/
 - https://www.baeldung.com/java-kafka-streams-vs-kafka-consumer

-### Reprocess failed messages
+## Reprocess failed messages

 ```
 We are implementing a Kafka Consumer using Spring Kafka.
-As I understand correctly if processing of a single message fails, there is the option to :
+As I understand correctly if processing of a single message fails, there is an option to :
 - Don't care and just ACK
-- Do some retry handling using a RetryTemplate
+- Do some retry handling using different business logic
-- If even this doesn't work do some custom failure handling using a RecoveryCallback
+- If even this doesn't work do some custom failure handling to send a message t DLQ

-I am wondering what your best practices are for that.
-I think of simple application exceptions, such as DeserializationException (for JSON formatted messages)
-or longer local storage downtime, etc.
 ```
 Reference: https://stackoverflow.com/questions/45883794/kafka-consumes-unprocessable-messages-how-to-reprocess-broken-messages-later